otto-de/edison-hal/README.md

 }
 ```
 #### 4.6.2 Using the HalParser

-If you want to parse embedded resources into a extended HalRepresentation, you need to use the *HalParser*:
+If you want to parse embedded resources as a sub-class of HalRepresentation, you need to use the *HalParser*:

 ```java
     @Test